gbeckers/Darr/README.rst

 ---------

-Scientific data should preferably be stored or at least archived in a file format that is as simple and self-explanatrory.
+Scientific data should preferably be stored or at least archived in a file format that is as simple and self-explanatory.
 This ensures readability by a variety of currently used analysis tools (Python, R, Octave/Matlab, Julia, GDL/IDL, Mathematic, Igor Pro, etc) as well as future tools.
 This is in line with the principle of openness and facilitates re-use and